 Although the U.N. experts’ comments led to much debate in the media and legal courts, and Detroit finally emerged from bankruptcy in 2018, the water shutoffs have not ceased.
-With over 17,000 households at risk of having their water disconnected (as of March 2018), medical experts have concluded that water shutoffs adversely affect not only the family denied water, but also significantly increase the risks of water-borne diseases to the entire block, creating a public health crisis.
+With over 15,000-17,000 homes disconnected from water every year, since 2014, community organizers estimate more than 142,000 people have been impacted.
+Unable to pay delinquent bills often amounting in the thousands, several low-income residents have lost their homes due to tax foreclosures, as unpaid bills rolled off into already-high property taxes.
+These foreclosures further destabilize already precarious neighborhoods outside downtown Detroit, and disrupt preferred accounts of a “comeback” post-bankruptcy.
+Medical experts have also concluded that water shutoffs adversely affect not only the family denied water, but also significantly increase the risks of water-borne diseases to the entire block, creating a public health crisis.

-Decades of urban-versus-suburban tension, as the city’s African-American population gradually grew to assume majority status, have made water access inherently political.
+Decades of urban-versus-suburban tension, as Detroit’s African-American population gradually grew to assume majority status, have made water access inherently political.
 This, in turn, has led to the marginalization in institutional discourse of those unable to pay their water bills as the “undeserving poor,” who would buy expensive smartphones rather than service their debts.
 As part of the city’s bankruptcy proceedings, and while under a state-appointed Emergency Manager, it was forced to cede majority decision-making authority on its water infrastructure to the newly created Great Lakes Water Authority, controlled by representatives of Michigan state, and Wayne, Macomb and Oakland counties.
 In effect, “the creation of the authority resulted in the privatization of water and sewage services in southeastern Michigan” (Sabourin 2016, 307), positioning water as a commodity subject to market forces and in need of purchase, rather than a public resource.